 Chat notifications are turned on by default.
 The steps below work to turn the alerts off, and also to turn them back on.

 Open Outlook on the web in your browser and, if necessary, sign in.

-Tip: For sign-in help, refer to Get started using a screen reader with Skype for Business in Outlook on the web.
+Tip: For sign-in help, refer to Basic tasks using a screen reader with Skype for Business.

 Technical support for customers with disabilities

 Microsoft wants to provide the best possible experience for all our customers.
 If you have a disability or questions related to accessibility, please contact the Microsoft Disability Answer Desk for technical assistance.
 The Disability Answer Desk support team is trained in using many popular assistive technologies and can offer assistance in English, Spanish, French, and American Sign Language.
 Please go to the Microsoft Disability Answer Desk site to find out the contact details for your region.

 If you are a government, commercial, or enterprise user, please contact the enterprise Disability Answer Desk.